Professional wrestling tag team match types: Intergender tag team match

 This tag-team match features mixed-sex teams.
 It differs from a mixed tag team match in that wrestler of different genders may face each other.
 Six-person intergender tag team matches are also common, popularized in the early 2000s by Team Xtreme.

 Relevos Atómicos de Locura

 An eight-person tag team match whose teams consist of one male luchador, one female luchadora, one Exótico, and one Mini-Estrella.
 Typically contested in AAA as an opener to its major events.

 Mixed tag team match

 This type of match features teams of either mixed sex or mixed size (a midget wrestler with a non-midget wrestler).
 Each wrestler is designated by category: male or female in mixed-sex matches, or midget or non-midget in mixed-size matches.
 Only wrestlers in the same category may be in the ring at the same time.
 For example, if a woman tags her male partner, both women leave the ring and both men enter.
 If a midget wrestler tags their non-midget partner, both midget wrestlers leave the ring and both non-midget wrestlers enter.
+If a wrestler of any category is injured and leaves the match, the counterpart can only be used in outside attacks.
+In TripleMania 34 of Lucha Libre AAA, Adelicious was only involved in outside dives when Lady Shani was injured in a non-contact injury.